9 RRSP hacks you need to know.

 5. Think about a spousal RRSP

-Marriage can function as a great tax shelter.
+Marriage or partnership can function as a great tax shelter.
 The idea behind a spousal RRSP is to equalize family income, which can lead to big tax savings.

 But what about income splitting?